It’s time to rethink clinical trial protocols, and ensure inclusive designs through democratising our health data, in a privacy-preserving way

 Yes, by all means include patient advocacy groups to ensure patient-centricity, but these are typically vocal, passionate groups of people known to be living with disease, or their caregivers, who can stand up for themselves and their loved ones.
 So, importantly, we need to ensure those who don’t have a voice, who are struggling with illness but don’t have a diagnosis are included.
 For that, we need to dig much deeper!

 We know that the way clinical trials are designed needs to be improved, and we know how difficult it is to recruit people for rare disease studies, simply because it is hard to find those people.
-As an industry, we need to rethink how we have gone about designing protocols and how we are recruiting people living with disease, if we are going to bring live-saving and life-changing treatments to those who need them – the people living with a rare or difficult to diagnose disease, wherever they may be.
+As an industry, we need to rethink how we have gone about designing protocols and how we are recruiting people living with disease, if we are going to bring life-saving and life-changing treatments to those who need them – the people living with a rare or difficult-to-diagnose disease, wherever they may be.

 About the author

-Léon van Wouwe is Director of Clinical Operations at Volv, focussing on building bridges for wellbeing between biotech, health tech, clinical researchers, clinicians, patients, and people living with disease.
-Léon has spent many years in clinical development, at pharma companies of different sizes, at CROs and as a life-science industry consultant.
+Léon van Wouwe is Clinical Innovation Director at Volv, focussing on building bridges for wellbeing between biotech, health tech, clinical researchers, clinicians, patients, and people living with disease.
+Léon has spent many years in clinical development, at pharma companies of different sizes, at CROs, and as a life-science industry consultant.